 By the way, I always thought pushing priority claims to be (well) "tacky".
 But see what happened when we did not push them, after anticipating the 2000 Nobel Prize in Chemistry-winning discovery (high electrical conductivity in a polyacetylene) by several years.
 Moreover, at least two other research teams had reported high-conductivity in polyactylene derivative before us.
-In fact, as Inzelt complains (1) such polymers had been synthesized, studied, and even applied well before the Nobel winners
+In fact, as Inzelt nores (1) conductive polymers had been synthesized, studied, and even applied well before the Nobel winners

 No, I am not griping about a lost Nobel-- far from it.
 The Nobel committee took a wild swing here and not only missed our work, but the real discoverers of high-conductivity in linear-backbone organic polymers.
 True, we probably did report the first active organic electronic device.
 Since organic electronics is part of "nanotechnology", ours is also arguably the first Nanotech device.

 Anyway, systemic problems with the way the Nobel committee does its research makes such mistakes almost inevitable and common.
 We had the honor of merely being the last (but definitely not the first) to report a high conductivity organic polymer ( even a device ), before its rediscovery earned others a Nobel prize.
 As detailed here, the 1977 paper which won the 2000 Chemistry prize was mostly a reprise of a series of 1963 papers by some Australian workers.
-Ironically, unhearalded in redox signaling research where it originated, our organic semiconductor device is now on the short "Smithsonian Chips" list of key discoveries in rather different fields.
+Ironically, unheralded in redox signaling research where it originated, our organic semiconductor device is now on the short "Smithsonian Chips" list of key discoveries in rather different fields.
 These are semiconductor physics and integrated chip technology.
 In a rather distant way, our device is the ancestor of your color cell-phone display.

 In retrospect, I saw it because I am a pharmacologist--cellular messengers are what we "do".
 Likewise, I had just finished a course in pathology that made much of the fact that processes such as inflammation are tightly-controlled by specific messenger-mediated mechanisms.
-Thus, the fact that superoxide dismutase is antiinflammatory prima facia implies that superoxide is a cellular messenger, a point that only recently seems to have become widely-appreciated.
+Thus, the fact that superoxide dismutase is antiinflammatory prima facia implies that superoxide is a cellular messenger in inflammation, a point that only recently seems to have become widely-appreciated.

-One key event was the accidental discovery that SOD prevents stress-induced hair shedding in rodents.
+One key event was the accidental discovery that SOD prevents diabetic stress-induced hair loss in rodents.
 See this link.
 This discovery may seem trivial, but the hair cycle is a very specific "developmental" process and the hair follicle is an organ in miniature.
 E.g., unlike inflammation or ischaemic injury, direct radical-induced tissue damage is much less a confounding variable.
 Thus, superoxide almost certainly is a specific messenger in the hair cycle.
 If here, then why not elsewhere?
 Interestingly, the same experiment shows that oxidative stress is involved in the pathogenesis of diabetes, now well-accepted.